UPDATED 4/30/2021 - links to LED spectra, in Craig Johnson's site!

 Infrared, Original Type, GaAs - This was the original commercially successful LED.
 It is plain old gallium arsenide and emits infrared, with a spectral peak at 950 nm.
 For all practical purposes, it is completely invisible to the human eye.
 The voltage drop is typically 1.2 to 1.3 volts.
 Typical drive current is 50 mA.

-High Efficiency Infrared, GaAlAs - This improvement on the infrared LED became available in the early 1980's.
+High Efficiency Infrared, GaAlAs - This improvement on the infrared LED became available in the early 1980s.
 Gallium Aluminum Arsenide is used in these for higher efficiency.
 Another feature is a shorter peak wavelength - typically 880 nm but this varies with the ratio of aluminum to gallium and probably a few other factors.
 These LEDs have a typical voltage drop around 1.4 volts and a typical drive current of 50 mA.
-These LEDs are usually slightly visible in a dark room since the spectral output extends to the low 800's of nm which the human eye can usually dimly see.
+These LEDs are usually slightly visible in a dark room since the spectral output extends to the low 800s of nm which the human eye can usually dimly see.
+Update 4/30/2021: I have known around 2013 of a version of these higher efficiency LEDs with nominal wavelength of 940 nm and sometimes barely visible to human vision.

 Original Visible Red, GaAsP on a GaAs Substrate - These LEDs were the original commercially successful visible type.
 The working chemistry is gallium arsenide phosphide with an arsenic/phosphorus ratio of around 60-40 by number of atoms, on a gallium arsenide substrate.
 The spectral output typically peaks around 660 nm in a band that is unusually narrow for red LEDs.
 The color is a pure red.
 The efficiency is horribly low, a few hundredths to around a tenth of a lumen per watt.
 Most LED lamps using this technology have a maximum continuous drive current of 50 mA and need 20 mA to be reasonably bright, optimistically working OK at 10 mA.
 The efficiency is maximized at higher currents of 20 mA and up.
 Typical voltage drop is 1.6 to 1.75 volts.
 These dimly glow at 1.5 volts.